We believe that the highest quality health care results from working together using a patient-centered medical home model.

-To be fully informed about a treatment or procedure and the expected outcome before
+- To be fully informed about a treatment or procedure and the expected outcome before it is performed.

-To be informed about the outcome of your health care, including any unanticipated
+- To be informed about the outcome of your health care, including any unanticipated outcomes.

 You have the right to know and understand:

-How to express a complaint, compliment or suggestion to University Health Services.
+- How to express a complaint, compliment or suggestion to Student Health Services.

-In addition to your responsibilities under the University of South Carolina’s Carolinian
+In addition to your responsibilities under the Student of South Carolina’s Carolinian Creed:

 To follow a mutually agreed upon treatment plan as a fully empowered team member.

-To participate in your health care as part of your involvement in the medical home.
+To participate in your health care decisions along with your healthcare provider and medical team.

 To be respectful and considerate of other patients, staff and facilities.